» Print a copy of the

 - Free classes and other events including most social dances

-- Members may also join our rscds-twincities Yahoo! group to receive e-mail announcements, view archived messages, check the group calendar, or download files like the membership roster, the Blue Ribbon newsletter, dance instructions, and more.
+- Members may also join our rscds-twincities Google group to receive e-mail announcements, view archived messages, and get access to files like the membership roster.

 - Scottish Country Dancer Magazine, published twice a year by RSCDS Headquarters and mailed directly to you.